The-LukeZ/random-words/README.md

 # random-words

+This fork works just like the [original](https://github.com/apostrophecms/random-words), but is a `CommonJS` package instead of a `module`.
+So it doesn't work in browsers!

 ## Generate one or more common English words

 `random-words` generates random words for use as sample text.
 We use it to generate random blog posts when testing [Apostrophe](http://apostrophecms.org).